AIADMK names RS candidates | Politics

 - India

-The Opposition AIADMK announced two of its seniors as the party's candidates for the Rajya Sabha election.
+The Opposition AIADMK has announced two of its seniors as the party's candidates for the biennial elections to Rajya Sabha.

 Former state Law Minister C Ve Shanmugam, who is the party's Villupuram district secretary and R Dharmar, former district secretary of Ramanathapuram and Mudukalathur panchayat union chairperson, have been named as the official candidates by AIADMK coordinator O Panneerselvam and co-coordinator K Palaniswamy on Wednesday night.